Inside: Finally, a homemade ant killer recipe that’s safe to use around kids and pets!

 Last Valentine’s Day, an army of ants invaded our bedroom.
 A small box of candy had fallen behind one of our nightstands, unnoticed, and by the time we figured out what the ants were after, they were well settled into their path.

-I tried all sorts of things to get rid of them, from bleach to strong commercial cleaning sprays, but they always came back.
-Then I did a little research for natural remedies and put together this homemade ant killer spray.
-And it worked!
+I tried all sorts of things to get rid of them, from home remedies, to bleach to strong commercial cleaning sprays, but they always came back.
+Then I did a little research for natural remedies and put them together in a spray bottle.

-The best part about this ant killer recipe is that it is safe to use around kids and pets (unlike a lot of the toxic store-bought varieties or other DIY recipes that use borax).
+The best part about this ant killer recipe is that it is safe to use around kids and pets (unlike a lot of the toxic store-bought varieties or other DIY recipes that use borax or boric acid).

 Related: Be sure to try our all-natural Soothing Homemade Itch Relief Spray for Bug Bites too!